-In June of 1941, Hitler tore up the two-year-old Molotov Ribbentrop non-aggression pact with Joseph Stalin and sent his Panzers surging eastward into the Soviet Union.
+In June of 1941, Hitler tore up the two-year-old Molotov Ribbentrop non-aggression pact with Stalin and sent his Panzers surging eastward into the Soviet Union.
 Up until that point in the war, Russia was more than happy to stay out of the widening conflict.
 Moscow watched from the sidelines as the Nazis grabbed Poland, Denmark, Norway, France, Greece, Yugoslavia and even large swaths of North Africa.
-Now with his own country on the receiving end of Blitzkrieg, the Soviet despot suddenly found a new ally in Great Britain.
-British prime minister Winston Churchill, believing that the enemy of his enemy was his friend, immediately looked for ways to help the Soviets stem the tide of Hitler’s armies who were relentlessly driving on towards the Russian capital.
-For its part, London committed what materiel could be spared to aid the Soviet war effort.
+Now with his own country bearing the brunt of the Blitzkrieg, the Soviet despot suddenly found a new ally in Great Britain.
+British prime minister Winston Churchill, believing that the enemy of his enemy was his friend, immediately looked for ways to help the Soviets stem the tide of Hitler’s armies as they relentlessly drove on towards the Russian capital.
+For its part, London committed what materiel that could be spared to aid the Soviet war effort.
 But one issue remained: how to get the weapons, supplies and ammunition into the hands of the Red Army quickly?

 A Persian Corridor?